How many times have you passed an adorable pup for sale, and then remembered with dread that you or someone in your family is allergic to dogs?

 Members of this breed are lively and intelligent, and only have a moderate need for exercise.
 This being the case, they could be good for apartment living.
 They do, however, still need regular walks.

 Appearances can be deceiving!
 This tiny toy breed has a long, luscious coat, but since the Maltese sheds infrequently, it’s a good breed for allergy sufferers.
-Maltese dogs have a silky, floor-length coat and are gentle and affectionate.
+Maltese dogs have silky, floor-length coats and are gentle and affectionate.
+One of the facts about the Maltese is that they are the oldest toy breed.
 They go back thousands of years and are generally healthy.

 Although Poodles shed infrequently, they will need daily grooming.
 Poodles come in three sizes: toy, miniature, and standard.
 Poodles are very smart and athletic and can live up to 18 years.
 Poodles are characterized by the AKC as proud and eager to please.